 Where to launch:

-The Tanana Lakes Recreation Area is a place in Alaska where people can go to have fun.
-There are many things to do there, like fishing, swimming, and paddling.
-People also like to go hiking and camping in this area.
-It is famous for its beautiful scenery and its wildlife.
+The Tanana Lakes Recreation Area is a great spot in Fairbanks where people can go to have fun both kayaking on the Tanana River and in the small lakes on the south side of the city.
+There are many things to do in summer, including fishing, swimming, and paddling.
+It is famous around Fairbanks for its wildlife, especially when summer birds fly through.
 Frequent animal sightings include eagles, moose, and bears.

 Where to launch: